 While using VBA you may have encountered many different errors (or bugs).
 These VBA errors fall into 3 categories: Compile error, Runtime error and Logical error.
 These VBA errors are discussed in turn below.

 First we will discuss about the Compile error.
 Compile errors are one of the types of VBA errors that occur during the compilation of your code.
-While compiling your code, the VBA editor goes through each line of your code and since compile errors are recognized as being illegal, if the compiler runs into any compile error it immediately highlight that line of code(or codes) as errors by the VBA compiler before your macro starts to execute.
+While compiling your code, the Visual Basic Editor goes through each line of your code and since compile errors are recognized as being illegal, if the compiler runs into any compile error it immediately highlight that line of code(or codes) as errors by the VBA compiler before your macro starts to execute.
 Of course you have to fix the compile errors before you can execute your macro.
 If a compile error is an incorrectly formatted line of VBA code, the VBA editor will immediately detect and highlight this(by a yellow line), as soon as you attempt to move your cursor away from the specific line of code(or codes).
 Alternatively, a compile error may be detected at the time you attempt to run your macro (but before execution has started).

 Here is an example of a compilation error.